 Even a small handful of Christmas lights can affect your electric bill.
 Here are some tips to maximize energy efficiency while still enjoying your favorite decorations.

-While many incandescent bulbs are being phased out of retail stores, you can still buy some types of incandescent specialty lights, such as Christmas lights.
+While you can still buy some types of incandescent specialty lights, LED lights come with several advantages:

-You can also purchase smart lights, which can be controlled and scheduled from a smartphone app.
+Smart lights can be controlled and scheduled from a smartphone app.
 Some smart lights even allow you to change their colors or set blinking patterns.

 Instead of traditional Christmas light strings, some LED spotlights can light up your decorations just as effectively and use even less energy.